eakelly/2D-Object-Recognition/README.txt

 ./p3 <input labeled image> <output database> <output image>

-The filename for the input labeled image is labeled_output.pgm The filename for the output database is database.pgm The filename for the output image is attributes.pgm
+The filename for the input labeled image is labeled_output.pgm The filename for the output database is database.txt The filename for the output image is attributes.pgm

 *************************************************************************